brainstormforce/wp-themes-plugins-stats/readme.txt

 You can use the shortcode multiple times on a page.

 == Screenshots ==
-1. Global settings under 'General' tab
+1. Global settings under the 'General' tab
 2. Getting Started help under 'Shortcodes' tab
 3. All available shortcodes are listed under 'Shortcodes' tab
 4. List of shortcodes and their outputs for theme